 All asu.edu subdomains are granted on a case-by-case basis.

-The intended URL has been approved by the ASU Web Standards Governance Board prior to inclusion in any communications or marketing materials.
+If new, the proposed URL has been approved by the ASU Web Standards Governance Board prior to inclusion in any communications or marketing materials.
 Request an asu.edu subdomain.

 All asu.edu sites will be reviewed by the ASU Web Standards Governance Board prior to launch.